MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 *A D&D-lite simulation engine for SillyTavern.*

-What this framework does is essentially turn SillyTavern into something like AI Dungeon, but with actual mechanics/consequences!
+What this framework does is essentially turn SillyTavern into something like AI Dungeon, but with actual mechanics/consequences.
 Losing or dying is actually a thing.
+In Big Rigs, you're always WINNER.
+Not in Fatbody D&D!

+I wasn't satisfied with any of the commercial offerings available (AI Realm, AI Dungeon, Friends & Fables, etc.,) so I made my own D&D platform inside SillyTavern.

 ### The Fatbody D&D Framework involves three core components: